manyuzhang1996/manyuzhang1996/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Manyu Zhang
 ===================================================================================================================================

-Data Scientist, Machine Learning Engineer
+Artificial Intelligence Engineer, Machine Learning Engineer, Data Scientist
 ---------------------------------------------------------------

-I am a Data Scientist who loves data and has an ambition to learn and explore more! ❤️
+I am an Artificial Intelligence Engineer who loves data and has an ambition to learn and explore more! ❤️

 I've been working in the e-commerce and tech industry for 3 years (L'Oreal and Amazon!).
 I have a proven track record of leveraging data to generate actionable insights for product launch, business optimization and strategy making.
+Currently, I am working in a conversational AI start up to boost the development of conversational commerce.

 My technical expertise includes proficiency in Python, Java, SQL, PySpark, Tableau as well as experience in data pipeline deployment, data modeling, data warehousing, machine learning and deep learning.